vosaul/status.im/source/build_status/desktop_troubleshooting.md

 ### How do I updgrade?

 * On a Mac: quit Status, download a new nightly, and drag to the Applications Folder when prompted.
-On linux, just download new nightly and make sure it’s named “Status.AppImage”.
+* On linux: just download new nightly and make sure it’s named “Status.AppImage”.

 ### Status crashed and won’t Start.
 How to fix?